 This melancholic motif is evident in many of the artist's earlier compositions, including Automat (1928), Night Windows (1929), and Sunday (1927).

 Unlike many of his other depictions dealing with isolation, Nighthawks stars a group of subjects.
-The the primary subject is not a lone figure, the scene still evokes a sense of solitude.
+The primary subject is not a lone figure, the scene still evokes a sense of solitude.
 Set late at night, the composition quietly presents a look at an unassuming neighborhood diner.
-The painting’s ordinary stillness makes it easy for the viewer to place his or herself into the scene; one can almost hear the hum of its harsh fluorescent lights and the clink of the customers’ coffee mugs.
+The painting's ordinary stillness makes it easy for the viewer to place themselves into the scene; one can almost hear the hum of its harsh fluorescent lights and the clink of the customers' coffee mugs.

 “Unconsciously, probably,” Hopper explained, “I was painting the loneliness of a large city.”